 Katherine was arrested and taken back to the psychiatric hospital BUT WAS SOMEHOW ABLE TO SIGN HERSELF OUT THE NEXT DAY?
 The hospital staff claimed she was “recovered.”

 Surprise, surprise she was most definitely not recovered, and less than a week after her release, Katherine took one of her prized butcher knives out for a spin on the town.
 She found a woman with a car, slashed her across the face and forced the woman to drive her to Queensland so she could find David.

 When they stopped at a service station, the woman was able to escape, but by the time the police arrived on scene, Katherine had taken a young mechanic at the service station hostage with the intent of killing him because he had apparently repaired David’s car, allowing him to leave.
 She told police her intention was to get to Queensland and kill David and his mother.

-Okay… and I just can’t with this next part…
+And I just can’t with this next part…

-David why do you have to break my heart this way?
+David, why do you have to break my heart this way?

 I guess the idea is that when she was released for a third time from the psychiatric hospital in August 1976, she was placed into the care of David and his mother.
-I get abusive cycles are hard to break and that he probably thought he was doing the right thing by becoming responsible for Katherine.
+I get abusive cycles are hard to break and he probably thought he was doing the right thing by becoming responsible for Katherine.
 It’s still unfathomable that he was willing to go back to her considering everything she’d done to him, but logic goes out the window when your leg is trapped in someone’s snare.